ZoneMinder/zmeventnotification/hook/README.md

 ### Dependencies and Installation

-*  Only tested with Python2
+*  Works with both Python2 and Python3
 *  You need to have `pip` installed.
 On ubuntu, it is `sudo apt install python-pip`
 *  Clone the event server and go to the `hook` directory